Child and Adolescent Mental Health Services (CAMHS)

 5. Reflection

-We foster a reflective culture which encourages learning, problem solving and openness, in order to create a healthy team, which can work together to provide effective and thoughtful care.
+We foster a reflective culture, which encourages learning, problem solving and openness, in order to create a healthy team that works together to provide effective and thoughtful care.

-The Care Programme Approach (CPA) forms the basis of care planning for young people undergoing treatment at Priory.
+The CPA forms the basis of care planning for young people undergoing treatment at Priory.
 The CPA provides us with an opportunity to regularly review a young person’s progress during their treatment with us and adapt their treatment objectives accordingly.
-CPA meetings include members of the inpatient team, family members or carers as appropriate, and other health and social care professionals who are involved in the care and treatment of the young person.
+CPA meetings include members of the inpatient team, family members or carers as appropriate, and other health and social care professionals who are involved in the young person's care and treatment.

 We recognise that an inpatient admission separates a young person from their family and significant others, so we encourage parents, carers and other family members to be involved in the young person’s treatment programme where appropriate.

 Discreet meeting rooms enable the young person to spend time with their family.
-With young people’s agreement, we maintain regular contact with parents and carers to keep them informed of a young person’s progress.
+With the young person’s agreement, we maintain regular contact with parents and carers to keep them informed of progress.
 We also offer family therapy programmes and support groups.

 Our CAMHS offering is regularly reviewed by the Quality Network for Inpatient CAMHS (QNIC) – a quality network operated by the Royal College of Psychiatrists.
 This ensures that we meet national standards for quality of care.
 We also use nationally recognised clinical outcome measures, such as the Health of the Nation Outcome Scales for Children and Adolescents (HoNOSCA) and the Clinical Global Assessment Scales (CGAS), which provide a valuable indication of the efficacy of our treatment programmes.
 Both staff and young people complete scores that indicate their wellbeing across a number of domains of functioning, at admission, during treatment and at discharge.